SBDWolf/PMD-Sky---PRNG-Seed-Generator-for-Personality-Quiz/README.md

 # PMD-Sky---PRNG-Seed-Generator-for-Personality-Quiz
 A C++ program that helps in finding optimal PRNG Seeds for the personality quiz in PMD Sky.
+Compile and run in your C++ IDE of choice (I use Codeblocks).

 Taken directly from the comments in the program itself: